 Austria was host to a grandmaster contest in 1937 sponsored by its casinos.
-Eight chess masters, including the former world champion Jose Capablanca, participated in the double round robin from September 8th until the 27th.
-The first four rounds were conducted at the Semmering, and then moved to the Hotel Grüner Baum in Baden bei Wien for the duration of the tournament.
+Eight chess masters, including former world champion Jose Capablanca, participated in the double round robin from September 8th until the 27th.
+The first four rounds were conducted at Semmering, and then moved to the Hotel Grüner Baum in Baden bei Wien for the duration of the tournament.
 World champion Max Euwe served as chief arbiter for the first half of games and then was relieved by Rudolf Spielmann for the second half.
 Young Paul Keres won the event a full point over second place Reuben Fine.

 The final standings and crosstable:

 Thanks to <Benzol> for putting the finishing touches on this game collection.

 01 02 03 04 05 06 07 08

 1 Keres ** ˝˝ ˝˝ 10 ˝1 10 ˝1 11 9

 2 Fine ˝˝ ** ˝˝ ˝˝ ˝˝ ˝˝ 1˝ 1˝ 8